What is it?

 Shared examples is a feature that allow us to not repeat code, but tests are not real code, so introducing it increases the complexity of your suite.

-shared_examples 'a normal dog' do
+shared_examples 'a barking animal' do

 end